phaserjs/dev/README.md

 The bundle will be built into the `examples/live` folder, under the same folder given in the path.

+To view the examples locally, use:

+`npm run serve`

+Which will launch an http-server instance and open your default browser on the examples page.

-The examples are accessible via GitHub Pages: https://phaserjs.github.io/dev/examples/live/
+You can also view all examples via GitHub Pages: https://phaserjs.github.io/dev/examples/live/

 ## Example using the npm package